 Day 6 — Verdun-Sur-Le-Doubs

 Spend the morning exploring the fortified village center of Seurre and the surrounding countryside.
+This afternoon, take in a presentation by a local winemaker and enjoy a horizontal tasting.
 Then float on to Verdun-sur-le-Doubs, where three rivers converge: the Saône, the Doubs, and the Dheune.
 (1B, 1L)

 Day 7 — Fragnes